Climate Crisis

 Flickr | Gerry Popplestone

-Climate scientists and institutes also play a very important role in the climate movement.
-Through research and studies they dissemination reliable climate knowledge, and fight against greenwashing, disinformation, and fake news.
+Climate scientists and institutes also play an important role in the climate movement.
+Through research and studies, they disseminate reliable climate knowledge and fight against greenwashing, climate denial, and the spread of misinformation.

-As for the bad guys, find detailed information on fossil fuel companies who have known about the negative impacts of carbon emissions for decades.
-With their huge financial clout and influence, they have been downplaying the consequences for just as long.
-By funding climate science denial, initiating new destructive projects, and lobbying, they not only continue to generate enormous profits and enjoy impunity, but they also block climate progress.
+As for the bad guys, find detailed information on fossil fuel companies that have known about the negative impacts of carbon emissions for decades.
+With their vast financial clout and influence, they fund climate science denial, initiate new destructive projects, and lobby governments.
+Not only do they continue to generate enormous profits and enjoy impunity, but they also block climate progress.

 What are the UN Climate Change Conferences?
 (COP)

-These annual global climate summits are designed to review progress made by members in limiting climate change.
-They review emissions inventories, ensure that all parties are represented equally, and after long negotiations and debates they set agreed upon targets to be met by all.
+COP Conferences are annual global climate summits designed to review progress made by members in limiting climate change.
+They review emissions inventories, ensure that all parties are represented equally, and after lengthy negotiations and debates, they set agreed-upon targets for all members.

-The devastating impacts of climate change that we are witnessing in every corner of the globe are not just a reminder of the very real threat that climate change poses, but it is our warning that we are very close to irreversible damage and climate catastrophe.
-Crossing that point means that we can no longer leave our children a world worth living for.
+The devastating impacts of climate change that we are witnessing in every corner of the globe are a reminder of the threat that climate change poses and our warning that we are very close to irreversible damage and climate catastrophe.
+Crossing that tipping point means we can no longer leave our children a world worth living for.

 The Institute for Economics & Peace predicts that by 2050, there will be 1.2 billion climate refugees, untold suffering, death, and a financial toll of $178 trillion.